Postural Orthostatic Tachycardia Syndrome (POTS)

 For official diagnosis, most doctors put you through a tilt table test, which is exactly what it sounds like.
 They put you on a table and tilt you varying degrees while measuring your heart rate and blood pressure.
 You can also do a quick test yourself or at any doctor’s office using a “poor man’s tilt test” method: Lay down for a few minutes, then take your heart rate and blood pressure.
 Next, stand up and measure your heart rate and blood pressure after 2, 5 and 10 minutes.

-Doctors use heart rate and blood pressure to define POTS, which is misleading because living with POTS means SO much more.
+Doctors use heart rate and blood pressure to define POTS, which is misleading because living with POTS means SO very much more.
 For most, it’s thought to be a partial dysautonomia of the autonomic nervous system… and when that nice automatic control system goes haywire, life gets hard.

 Here is a list of the common symptoms…